The Global Assessment Certificate course (GAC)

 The GAC program doesn't focus on mid-term or end-of-semester examinations, but focuses on regular Assessment Events, which are structured into the delivery schedule.
 Research assessments are done by the students throughout the course to test their development and capability at all times.
 However, the students do have to take their Thai examinations to attain successful high-school graduation from the Ministry of Education.

 A team of qualified teachers deliver the GAC program and our Director of Studies for the GAC here at Sarasas Ektra School is Mr. Phil Langley.
-The teachers on staff go through regular teacher training delivered by AES staff from Australia and Singapore, as well as from the Director of Studies.
+The teachers on staff go through regular teacher training delivered by AES staff, as well as from the Director of Studies.